-A lower CoV indicates a more fair distribution of SIA accuracy across clients, suggesting greater fairness in privacy.
-To facilitate interpretation as a fairness percentage between $0$ and $1$ (where 1 represents perfect fairness), we use the Fairness Index (FI(SIA$_{acc}$)) transformation as \autoref{eq:fisia}.
-A FI value of $1$ indicates perfect fairness (all clients have the same SIA accuracy), while lower FI values indicate increasing disparities in SIA accuracy among clients.

-$\bullet$ \textbf{Equal opportunity for group fairness:} \autoref{eq:accsia} can be interpreted as the true positive rate (TPR) of the SIA for client $i$.
-Hence, we can apply the group fairness metrics, specifically equal opportunity, by considering those clients as protected groups~\citep{hardt2016equality}.
+To map this variance to an intuitive fairness percentage between 0 and 1 (where 1 represents perfect equity), we apply the Fairness Index (FI) transformation:

+A higher FI value indicates that the vulnerability is equitably distributed, preventing any single user from becoming an extreme outlier target.

+\item \textbf{Equal Opportunity Difference in Privacy (EOD):} Because $\text{SIA}_{acc_i}$ represents the empirical True Positive Rate (TPR) of the adversary correctly identifying client $i$, we can map traditional algorithmic group fairness metrics---specifically Equal Opportunity---directly to privacy~\citep{hardt2016equality}.